DaoD/Leaderboard-for-Knowledge-Grounded-Retrieval-based-Chatbots/Readme.md

 ## Remark

 The studies we present here may be incomplete.
-Please feel free to open issues, pull requests or contact us to add more new studies.
+Please feel free to open issues, pull requests, or contact us to add more new studies.